Neutering Your Dogs and Cats – A Comprehensive Guide

 Different species have different specifications and some most common are below.

-Cats: Vets suggest that male and female cats should be neutered or spayed around the age of 6 months but remember, the vet can suggest the best time for this surgery because there may be some specifications.
+Cats: Vets suggest that male and female cats should be neutered or spayed around the age of 6 months but remember, only the vet can suggest the right time for this surgery in a certain cat because there may be some specifications or complexities.

 Dogs: The best time to neuter or spay your dogs is between the age of 6 to 9 months.
 Ask your vet for the perfect time for the surgery as the vet will suggest it after your pet’s checkup.